The Bush Club, bushwalking in Sydney, Bush walking

 Walking with the Bush Club - what you can expect

-For any walk, the leader:
+For any walk, the volunteer leader:

 • sets the grade, route and pace of the walk;